vplauzon/track-db/documentation/data-life-cycle.md

 Activity|Priority|Description
 -|-|-
 Transaction log merge|P0|In-memory transaction log merges.
 This is done to have a more efficient data structure.
+There is a balance between efficiency and churn so we wait for time or number of logs to merge so we are not continuously merging (i.e. newing arrays and copying).
 Persist old data|P0|This is triggered when too much data is in the cache.
 There are two triggers for that.
 The first one is when the total records in user tables is over a threshold.
 The second is when the record count on any metadata table is over a threshold.
 The oldest data is persisted to blocks first.
 This is done to relieve memory pressure.
 I.e. we persist the block with the oldest record ID and reassess.
 Hard deletion|P0|Triggered when too many records are tombstoned or after 2 minutes of being tombstoned.
 The former release relieve memory pressure while, the latter improves performance by avoiding false query hits.
 Block merge|P3|Triggered every 5 minutes.
 Small blocks (less than %50 used) are first identified, then we identify "partner blocks" to merge them with.
 We then merge by re-writing.
 Done to optimize query reads and keep metadata in check.